RocketMan/zookeeper/INSTALLATION.md

 stanza of config.php.
 Obtain a Discogs API key or Consumer Key/Secret through your Discogs developer account.

+The `img` subdirectory must be writable by your webserver user, or at minimum, create a new subdirectory `img/.cache` and make that writable by the webserver.  `img/.cache` is where Zookeeper caches Discogs artwork.

 **Note:** You must enable **and** run push notification (see below) for Discogs integration to work.
 If you do not enable push notification, setting the parameters above will have no effect.
 If